Hier werden die Unterschiede zwischen zwei Versionen angezeigt.

 | ====== kraken ====== | ====== kraken ====== | ||

 | - | An eerie spiral lit up the European skies.
-Here’s why such light shows are becoming more common | + | UK project trials carbon capture at sea to help tackle climate change |
+Here’s why such light shows are becoming more common | + | GENEVA, May 10 (Reuters) - Chinese Vice Premier He Lifeng resumed talks with U.S. Treasury Secretary Scott Bessent on Saturday afternoon in Geneva in a tentative first step towards defusing a trade war that is disrupting |

-| - | The shapes can seem to appear out of nowhere: an undulating S-like spiral streaking across the European skies or a glowing orb trailing above the North American coast. | + | The world is betting heavily on carbon capture — a term that refers |
+| - | The shapes can seem to appear out of nowhere: an undulating S-like spiral streaking across the European skies or a glowing orb trailing above the North American coast. | ||

-| - | “We’re not used to seeing things that are happening in space in these very low (atmospheric) densities, | + | Perhaps the most ambitious — and the most expensive — type of carbon capture involves removing carbon dioxide |
+| - | “We’re not used to seeing things that are happening in space in these very low (atmospheric) densities, | + | |

 | - | The viral images were reminiscent of the “jellyfish” phenomenon that has accompanied some SpaceX launches from Florida and California.
-Visible from the North American coasts, the “jellyfish” | + | Pilot plant |
+Visible from the North American coasts, the “jellyfish” is marked by a massive teardrop-shaped streak of light that grows and stretches as the rocket flies. | + | |

 | - | A ghostly spiral | + | |

-| - | The eerie bat signal-like spiral following SpaceX’s March 24 military satellite launch formed after the rocket had already | + | |
+| - | The eerie bat signal-like spiral following SpaceX’s March 24 military satellite launch formed after the rocket had already made its delivery.
+The vehicle was preparing to plunge out of orbit and back into Earth’s atmosphere, twirling toward | + | |

 | - | + | ||